Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Opening a Savings Account for an Inmate: All You Need to Know

-By Rebecca Lake · September 18, 2022 · 10 minute read
+By Rebecca Lake.
+March 23, 2024 · 10 minute read

 Opening a Savings Account for an Inmate: All You Need to Know

 You may wonder if it’s possible to open a bank account for someone who is in prison.
-The answer to the question is, yes, it may be possible to start a bank account for a prisoner, provided it’s allowed by the Department of Corrections in the state where the individual is incarcerated.
+The answer is, yes, it may be possible to start a bank account for a prisoner, provided it’s allowed by the Department of Corrections in the state where the individual is incarcerated.
 (Worth noting: It may also be a challenge to find a bank that offers this kind of account.)

 Opening an account can be a positive step.
 Being imprisoned can limit someone’s ability to pay bills, grow savings, and generally manage their finances.
 Opening accounts for inmates at external banks can help them to earn interest on savings while saving money on fees.
 And it can potentially make their reentry into society easier upon release.